CTPD: Cross-Modal Temporal Pattern Discovery for Enhanced Multimodal Electronic Health Records Analysis: Introduction

 Existing approaches primarily address either the irregularity of data~\cite{shukla2019interpolation,horn2020set,zhang2021graph,zhang2023improving} or the fusion of multiple modalities~\cite{huang2020multimodal,zhang2020advances, xu2021mufasa, kline2022}, but they often neglect broader temporal trends that span across patient cases.
 These cross-modal temporal patterns, present in both structured and unstructured data, can provide high-level semantic insights into a patient's health trajectory and potential risks~\cite{conrad2018temporal}.

-For instance, worsening trends in the vital signs of a patient, such as excessively high heart rate or blood pressure, may signal deteriorating health or a critical event, and these trends can also be reflected in clinical notes.
-Learning these global patterns in a cross-modal, temporal manner is expected to improve predictive performance.
-Furthermore, existing methods struggle to capture temporal patterns across varying time scales, which is critical for robust time series analysis.
+As illustrated in Fig.~\ref{fig:teaser}, high-level semantic patterns related to medical conditions can emerge across multiple modalities.
+Capturing these patterns in a cross-modal, temporal manner is essential for improving predictive performance.
+Furthermore, critical temporal patterns in EHR data unfold at different time scales~\cite{zhang2023warpformer,luo2020hitanet,ma2020adacare,ye2020lsan}, yet existing methods struggle to capture variations across these granularities.
+For instance, sudden changes in vital signs—such as a sharp drop in oxygen saturation or a rapid heart rate increase—may indicate an acute health crisis.
+In contrast, longer-term trends, such as persistently high blood pressure or a gradual decline in respiratory function, may signal deteriorating health or an impending critical event.
+Effectively analyzing patient states across multiple time scales is crucial for comprehensive EHR modeling, yet remains an open challenge in current methodologies.